joshuarrr/drops/docs/archive/v2_animation_behavior.md

 ## Additional Requirements

-1. **UI Feedback**:
+1. **Range Slider & UI Feedback**:
+   - Range sliders expose two handles (min/max) only when animation is enabled or the user adjusts the min handle; default state shows a single max handle with min anchored at 0
-   - Sliders should move to reflect the current animated value
+   - During animation the handles remain fixed; a single amber marker animates to reflect the live value being rendered
-   - Slider positions should always match the actual parameter values during animation
+   - When animation is disabled the amber marker is hidden and the single handle resumes representing the stored max

 2. **Preset Handling**:
    - When loading a preset with animations enabled, animations should automatically start
-   - Preset should preserve all animation settings (mode, speed, easing, lock states)
+   - Presets must preserve animation settings (mode, speed, easing, lock states) **and** the stored min/max range for every parameter